boxbeam/RedLib/README.md

 	user player
 }
 ```
 By putting a parenthetical expression at the end of the argument, you can tell the command manager to use a default value if the optional argument is not provided.
-Note that this is evaluated immediately, and the CommandArgumentType will be passed `null` in place of the CommandSender it usually takes.
+Note that this is evaluated immediately, and the ArgType will be passed `null` in place of the CommandSender it usually takes.
 Since the argument now has a default value, it will never be `null`, so it's safe to use a primitive type like `int` again.

 If you need a type that's not static, and depends on the sender, you can put `context` before the value.